deeptools/deepTools/docs/content/example_api_tutorial.rst

 Using mapReduce to sample paired-end fragment lengths
 ------------------------------------------------------

-deepTools internally uses a map-reduce strategy in which a computation is split into smaller parts that are sent to different processors which is subsequently integrated.
+deepTools internally uses a map-reduce strategy, in which a computation is split into smaller parts that are sent to different processors.
+The output from the different processors is subsequently collated.
 The following example is based on the code available for `bamPEFragmentSize.py`

-In this case retrieve the reads from a bam file and collect the fragment length.
-Reads are retrieved using pysam, and the `read` object returned contains the `template_length` attribute which is the number of bases from the leftmost mapped base to the rightmost mapped base in the read pair.
+Here, we retrieve the reads from a BAM file and collect the fragment length.
+Reads are retrieved using pysam, and the `read` object returned contains the `template_length` attribute, which is the number of bases from the leftmost to the rightmost mapped base in the read pair.

-First, we will create a function that can collect fragment lengths over a genomic position from a bam file.
-Because later we will call this function using mapReduce the function accepts only one argument that is a tuple in which the first three parameters are set to chromosome name, start and end.
-The next parameter is the bam file name.
+First, we will create a function that can collect fragment lengths over a genomic position from a BAM file.
+As we will later call this function using mapReduce, the function accepts only one argument, namely a tuple with the parameters: chromosome name, start position, end position, and BAM file name.

 .. code:: python